 With the practical use of the Ordinariate Rite in mind, and entirely for my own guidance, I have jotted down some notes about rubrics ... how rigid they really are ... drawn from the older (pre-Conciliar) Manualists.
+A 1940s O'Connell is my main source.
 I begin with Law, its obligations, in general; then move on to Liturgical Law; and end up with a frivolously bold speculation.

 LAW.
 We are not in conscience obliged to obey a law the authority of which is uncertain.
 Lex dubia non obligat; non potest lex incerta certam obligationem inducere; nemo ad aliquam legem servandam tenetur, nisi illa ut certa ei manifestetur.
 How are we to know whether in a particular matter a law is certain?
 Of the systems proposed in the old manuals, Probabilism seems to many of us the most persuasive.
 If in doubt between two or more moral possibilities each of which can be characterised as Probable, we may follow even that possibility which is the less or least probable, provided that it is genuinely still probable.